ColorOS 7.1 is a huge step up

 No 3D face unlock

-Nearly two years later, Oppo has released the Find X2 and Find X2 Pro.
+Nearly two years after the first Find X, Oppo has released the Find X2 and Find X2 Pro.
 Almost immediately, I can tell you this phone is far from the innovative, gadget-like device of its predecessor.
 But I can also tell you this is one of the best phones I’ve used in the past year — if you’re willing to pay for it.

 This is Android Authority’s Oppo Find X2 Pro review.